sdss/mangadap/docs/gettingstarted.rst

  * ``HYB10-GAU-MILESHC``: Stellar-continuum analysis of spectra
    binned to :math:`{\rm S/N}\sim10` for the stellar kinematics (same as the ``VOR10`` approach); however, the emission-line measurements are performed on the individual spaxels.
-See a description of the hybrid binning scheme **here** and **here**.

-For MPL-10, the relevant DAPTYPEs are:
+The ``DAPTYPEs`` in MPL-10 are:

  * ``SPX-MILESHC-MASTARHC2``: Analysis of each individual spaxel; spaxels must have a valid continuum fit for an emission-line model to be fit